 One of Jakarta’s tourist attractions beside its tasty foods and old Dutch buildings are: Chinatown.
 Yes, like any other cities in Asia, Jakarta has a Chinatown.

 Jakarta’s Chinatown is a district called Glodok, located just next to the Old City (Kota Tua) in Central Jakarta area.
 But administratively, it is located in Tamansari, West Jakarta.
-It’s easily accessible with public transportation, either TransJakarta (Jakarta’s BRT system) or the Commuter Line (Jakarta’s urban transit system).
+It’s easily accessible with public transportation, either TransJakarta (Jakarta’s BRT system), Commuter Line (Jakarta’s urban transit system), or the brand new MRT Jakarta.

 How to Get There?